petrosAth/cs50w-project2-commerce/README.md

 This project is an online auction platform built with Django.
 It allows users to register, log in, log out, and interact with auction listings.
-The application supports user authentication, listing creation, bidding, commenting, and categorization of auctions.
+The application supports user authentication, listing creation, bidding, commenting, watchlist and categorization of auctions.

 This website was created as part of
 [CS50's Web Programming with Python and JavaScript](https://pll.harvard.edu/course/cs50s-web-programming-python-and-javascript),